Easy Homemade Cranberry Sauce Recipe

 I just know that when he gets home, he will walk into the garage, twiddle something once or twice, screw in something here or there, and the job will be done in 5 minutes flat.
 Men!
 How do they just know stuff like this??

 I am spending my home bound afternoon curled up with a blanket by the fire, so I suppose I can’t complain too much.
 I almost feel guilty about having the fire going right now because of all the smoke in our area, but it’s the cheapest way for me to heat my living room.
-I live in Sacramento, about 80 miles from the fire that took Paradise last week.
+We’re in Sacramento, about 80 miles from the fire that took Paradise last week.
 The smoke is still really bad.
 The kids have to stay inside at lunch and recess, and Eric’s entire university shut down campus today (he works at UC Davis).

 The smoke is just annoying though.
 It’s nothing compared to having your house burned to the ground in 1 day flat.
 I just keep wandering around my house, wondering what I would take if we ever had to evacuate.
 (We are not in any danger, fyi).
 I just can’t stop thinking about all the people who are camped out around the perimeter of what used to be their town, with nothing but the clothes on their backs.